-One of the advantages of using Spektrix to power your box office is that online sales are built into the heart of the platform — so you can get set up and selling on your website quickly and easily.
+One of the advantages of using Spektrix to power your box office is that online sales are built into the heart of the platform — so you can get set up and start selling tickets on your website quickly and easily.
 But if you're willing to spend a little more time and money, there are many different options for customising your integration with Spektrix, and it's worth exploring which will work best for you.

-Option 1: IFRAME all the way
+Option 1 (quick and easy): Spektrix iframe all the way

 This is the quickest and easiest way to start selling online with Spektrix: you send anyone wanting to book tickets into the standard Spektrix booking flow, supplied to your website via an iframe.
 This is essentially cutting a hole in your website and looking through it at the Spektrix purchase pages.
 You can style the pages to match the rest of your website, and add some optional checkout steps, but for the most part your purchase process will be the Spektrix standard from start to finish: picking an event from a list, picking a date from a list or calendar, adding seats to the basket, applying any discounts, and checking out.